|Fairleigh Dickinson University||Teaneck||New Jersey|

 |Saint Joseph’s University||Philadelphia||Pennsylvania|

-In 2001, worldwide revenue for the pharmaceutical market was around $390.2 billion U.S. dollars.
-Ten years later, this figure stood at nearly one trillion U.S. dollars.
-In 2014, the market surpassed one trillion and hit $1057.2 trillion.
+The global pharmaceuticals market is expected to reach $1.5 trillion in 2023, up from $1.2 trillion in 2018.
 This growth is expected to continue, making pharmaceuticals one of the fastest growing, largest, and most lucrative industries in the world.
-With so much growth and need, it’s not surprising that most positions in this field command a sizable piece of the pie, with science, engineering, research and development, pharmacy, and management leading the pack.
-According to the Bureau of Labor Statistics (BLS), people working in these fields rarely earn less than $100,000 annually (average), with managers and top executives averaging $156,590 and $163,210 per year, respectively.
+With so much growth and demand, it’s not surprising that most positions in this field command a sizable piece of the pie, with science, engineering, research and development, pharmacy, and management leading the pack.
+According to the Bureau of Labor Statistics (BLS), people working in these fields rarely average less than $100,000 annually, with managers and top executives earning up to $182,600 and $208,000 per year, respectively.

 MBA students seeking a focus in pharmaceuticals will find a range of program titles such as MBA Pharmaceutical Management, MBA Healthcare and Pharmaceutical Management, MBA Pharmaceutical and Healthcare Business, MBA Pharmaceutical and Healthcare Marketing and MBA Healthcare (designed for healthcare professionals looking to manage delivery systems, as well as executives in the pharmaceutical and life sciences industry.)
 While program titles vary, all curriculums include the standard MBA core, along with many of the same pharmaceutical topic areas.
 Some sample courses include:

 - Economics of Healthcare and Pharmaceuticals